pilcrowonpaper/pilcrow/src/posts/managing-npm-releases.md

 date: "2025-01-26"
 ---

 As someone who manages quite a few NPM packages, one aspect I struggled with was managing NPM releases.
 How do you streamline the process of developing and releasing packages?
-It's something I think a lot of people figured out but rarely discussed or documented.
+It's something I think a lot of people have figured out but yet it's rarely discussed or documented.

 The most basic approach would be to just run `npm publish` manually but there are obvious downsides to it: